OXFORD PUNTING

 If the punt is stationary the pole will need to be thrown slightly backwards, so that when you push there is a component moving the punt in the direction you wish to go.
 Pushing vertically down on a vertical pole from a stationary punt will merely waste energy.
 If you succeed in doing anything you will climb the pole or drive the pole down into the mud.

-Strictly speaking punts are not steered!
-Or at least only by beginners.
-If they are propelled by pushing against the right position on the river bottom they will go in the required direction.
-This is a counsel of perfection.
-So if you are not perfect then steer during the stroke.
-(Once you are experienced it is normally unnecessary to steer at any other time) To turn towards the pole side simply pull the pole so that it presses against the punt during the stroke.
-To turn to the offside takes a little bit of thought.
+To avoid the zigzag course steer during the stroke.
+To turn towards the pole side simply pull the pole so that it presses against the punt during the stroke.
+To turn to the offside takes a little bit more thought.
 During the stroke push towards the pole side with the upper, offside, hand and pull in towards the punt with the lower, pole hand.
 This is the same movement as steering when the pole is at rest.
 Experiment with this as soon as you are able.
-Of course if you have picked the exact position on the bottom against which to push, the punt will go in the required direction without any further correction.
-Only experience will teach you how to find that position.

 EFFICIENCY